yegor256/datum/md/policy.md

 <a name="32" href="#32">§32</a>
 "Job Status."
-You can always check status of any job, just say `status` to Zerocrat.
+You can always check status of any job, just say `status` to Zerocrat in the job ticket.

 <a name="38" href="#38">§38</a>
 "Vacation."